uhuohuy/DLRGeoTweet/README.md

 </p>

-Please note that for some tweets, the ID is missing.
+Please note that the ID for some tweets is missing.
 In these cases, we have synthesized an ID, such as '200000002'.

+In our paper, we categorize places into six groups based on the OSM type and class features using [category.py](category.py), although this categorization might not be entirely accurate.
+You are welcome to define your own categories using the OSM type and class features.

 To access the full dataset, please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSd7m2F1Hw7CAir0r2WkfItOROlVwhasQNMwQTKTPXbCgzjD0w/viewform?usp=sf_link).
 Alternatively, you can download a subset containing 250 tweets from [this folder](https://drive.google.com/drive/folders/1nMDdxGi8qB-Q-JXt4NvOuNSjkb4YGEcg?usp=sharing).